Hamdan Zamzani

-Muhammad Hamdan Zamzani (born 21 July 1997) is an Indonesian professional footballer who plays as a defender for Liga 1 club RANS Nusantara.
+Muhammad Hamdan Zamzani (born 21 July 1997) is an Indonesian professional footballer who plays as a centre-back.

 Early career

 Zamzani started his career for joined PSS Sleman junior.
 He played for the PSS Sleman junior team at the U16, U19 to U21 levels. he also briefly played for Bali United U21 in 2016.

 In 2014, he played a test match with his team against Indonesia U19 in the Nusantara Tour.
 His slick performance made the coach of the Indonesia U19 team at that time, Indra Sjafri, want to recruit him, to take part in training with the young Garuda squad.

 Club career

 PSS Sleman

 in 2016, Zamzani joined PSS Sleman, he was promoted to the senior team, after previously he played for the junior team, almost 4 seasons, he only made 15 appearances during his debut in the team.

 Loan to Sriwijaya

 On 2 April 2019, Sriwijaya announced that Zamzani had joined the Liga 2 club on loan from PSS Sleman for the 2019 season.
 During his loan spell, Zamzani wore the number 24 jersey.
 Zamzani was obtained by the Laskar Wong Kito, with a loan option until March 31, 2020.